TimKie/BSP3/README.md

 ## Usage

-To run thw webiste on your local machine:
+To run the webiste on your local machine:
 - Open the terminal and go to the folder where the project is located (the "manage.py" file should be located in this folder)
 - Being in this folder in the terminal, run the command ``` python3 manage.py runserver```
 - The server is now running on your local host, to access the webiste go to some browser (Chrome was used for developping) and go to http://localhost:8000/, this will redirect you to your local host with the port 8000 where the webiste is running